anime-db/anime-db/README.md

 *To launch the application of Linux you need to install PHP version 5.4 and above*

-    # go to the directory with the application
-    $ cd ..

     # command to start the application
     $ bin/service start